 - A Current Workplace Hazardous Materials Information System (WHMIS) certificate

 - A current CPR Level C or CPR-HCP (Health Care Provider) level classroom-based certification (internet or online course not accepted)

 The lab theory course NURS 3641 and the lab workshop course NURS 3643 must be completed before the practicum course NURS 3651 and is offered four times a year.

 Certificate requirements (17 credits)

 - Certificate completion within three years of initial course enrolment

-- A grade point average (GPA) of 2.33 or higher over all courses required for the credential, as follows:
+- A grade point average (GPA) of 2.33 (C+) or higher over all courses required for the credential, as follows: